Understanding Bird Proofing

 Risks to safety:

-Bird droppings on pavements outside of your premise can be very slippery and pose a falls risk to your employees, visitors, and the general public.
+Bird droppings on pavements outside of your premises can be very slippery and pose a falls risk to your employees, visitors, and the general public.

 And who hasn’t seen a headline about a gull attacking someone?
 Gulls can be notoriously aggressive during breeding season and when they are trying to get food.